- Sundowning is a symptom of Alzheimer’s and other dementias. It often happens between late afternoon and early evening.

 “Her hallucinations would drive us nuts,” Linda started by saying.
 “That and the risk of having her wander at night and do something stupid, like walk out of the house or fall and cause herself harm.
 If she were able to get out of the house, and believe me she is capable of all sorts of tricks like that, there is no way she would be able to find her way back.
 That puts enormous pressure on the family or hired caregivers.
 As for her hallucinations, they’re so vivid and so filled with paranoia and other intense and scary stuff that we often think she is going to cause herself major injury in her sleep.”

-“Thank you, Linda.
-I feel I am now better able to send you just the right caregivers to help you and your siblings; compassionate, for sure, but also tough, no-nonsense caregivers.”
+After talking to Linda, I felt better able to send her just the right individuals to help care for her mother; compassionate, for sure, but also tough, no-nonsense caregivers.

-It is probably wise to preface this section by saying that up to today, researchers know very little about sundowner syndrome.
+Researchers still have a lot to learn about sundowner syndrome.
 It is not a disease, and it is characterized only by its signs and symptoms, which in turn are known to differ at times drastically from one individual to the other.

-Like Alzheimer’s, the exact roots of sundowner syndrome remain elusive.
-While academic and clinical research plods on relentlessly, most people with sick aging parents stop searching for deep answers and expend their energies instead on the daily rough-and-tumble grind of managing the generated symptoms.
+The exact roots of sundowner syndrome remain elusive.
+While research continues, most people with sick aging parents stop searching for deep answers and expend their energies instead on the daily rough-and-tumble grind of managing the symptoms.

 “There is not a clear definition of what sundowner syndrome means,” says Dr. Peter V. Rabins, professor of psychiatry in the geriatric psychiatry and neuropsychiatry division of Johns Hopkins University School of Medicine.
 “It’s a phrase.
 Some people would only include agitation in the definition.
 It is a range of behaviors—something that is not usual for the person.
 That can range from just being restless to striking out.”

-Hired caregivers can burn out so easily in an environment like that.
-The frustration often rubs off on them even in the first few days of service.
+Both hired and family caregivers can experience burn out when dealing with difficult behaviors like sundowning.
 Not only are the severe sundowning symptoms, like violent hallucinations, paranoia and wandering, the most difficult to manage, but they also frequently pose added risks to others, most notably to the caregivers themselves.